|

 But if you do want to stay in this area, I would recommend…

 The Goodtime Hotel: Pop by Pharrel William’s The Goodtime Hotel on Miami South Beach for…well, a good time!
-Characterised by eclectic design elements, contrasting themes and enough insta-worthy spots to make you giddy, this luxurious hotel isn’t where you go to relax…it’s where you go to party!
+Characterized by eclectic design elements, contrasting themes and enough insta-worthy spots to make you giddy, this luxurious hotel isn’t where you go to relax…it’s where you go to party!
 I’m not really a partier, but this place looks so dreamy that I just might be tempted to check it out.
 On a weeknight.
 In the offseason. ; ) Check pricing and read reviews here.

 15th to 23rd (Still South Beach but More Upscale)